 - Combined single limit (CSL) – Liability policies typically offer separate limits that apply to bodily injury claims for property damage.
 A combined single limits policy has the same dollar amount of coverage per covered occurrence whether bodily injury or property damage; one person or several.

 - Medical payments, no-fault or Personal Injury Coverage – usually pays for the medical expenses of the driver and passengers in your car incurred as a result of a covered accident, regardless of fault.

 - Uninsured motorist coverage – pays for your injuries and, in some circumstances, certain property damage caused by an uninsured or a hit-and-run driver.
 In some cases, underinsured motorist coverage is also included.
 This is for cases in which the at-fault driver has insufficient insurance.

 - Comprehensive physical damage coverage – pays for damage to or replacement of your car from theft, vandalism, flood, fire, and other covered perils.

 - Collision coverage – pays for damage to your car if it hits or is hit by another object.

 With many different options available out there, commercial car insurance can be confusing.
-We can help you with your commercial vehicle insurance needs in San Diego and other regions in California including Long Beach, Los Angeles, Riverside, Sacramento, and San Francisco.
-Contact one of our agents to handle your California commercial auto insurance needs.
+We can help you with your commercial vehicle insurance needs in San Diego and other regions in the states of California, Arizona, Nevada, and Oregon.
+Contact one of our agents to handle your commercial auto insurance needs.